-This guide explains questions and issues that may come up when using templates in the Pacific family (Bryler, Charlotte, Fulton, Horizon, Naomi, Pacific).
+This guide explains questions and issues that may come up when using templates in the Pacific family (Bryler, Charlotte, Horizon, Naomi, Pacific).

 Tip: For general help, see the Pacific template guide.

 Add RSVP or registry links